 We’d also recommend that you list your property before you start house hunting, or else you’ll risk finding your ideal home and losing it while waiting for your current property to sell.

-Looking to use a house buyer to sell your home?
-Using a house buyer is an easy and fuss-free way of selling your home and can take as little as seven days to complete.
+Looking to use a quick cash property buyer to sell your home?
+Using a house buyer is an easy and fuss-free way of selling your home, and can take as little as seven days to complete.

 The basic timeline for selling your home with a house buyer, is: